Medicare Advantage Insurance Denial

 What is Medicare?

 Medicare is the federal health insurance plan for Americans 65+.
 Medicare also covers some younger disabled individuals as well as those with End-Stage Renal Disease.
 In 2022, over 58 million people are Medicare recipients.
 When you become eligible, you have choices.
 You can sign up for original Medicare that includes Part A (hospital insurance) and Part B (medical insurance).
 Original Medicare is sometimes called, “fee for service.”
-In addition, you may sign up for Medicare Part D (drug insurance) and Medigap (Medicare supplement insurance).
+In addition, you may sign up for Medicare Part D (drug insurance) and Medigap (Medicare supplemental insurance).
 Medigap is a private health insurance company that supplements Medicare and covers costs that Medicare doesn’t cover.
 Instead of selecting original Medicare, however, you can also enroll in a Medicare Advantage plan.
 You have the same protections and rights in original Medicare and Medicare Advantage plans.

 Is Medicare the Same as Medicaid?